 For The Road: Listing Your RV As A Second Home

 - Make sure your RV qualifies as a second home -The first step to take in order to list your RV as a second home is to pass the points of inspection.
 This means that your RV will have to feature a sleeping, kitchen, and bathroom area as discussed before.

 - Make sure you are in the tax deduction bracket -Once you know that your RV is properly fitted with all the arrangements it needs to qualify, you need to make sure your finances are in order.
 Make sure that the lump sum of property loans doesn’t exceed $1.1 dollars.
 Also, make sure you can prove that you have made consistent tax payments on your RV and that they are stated on your previous year’s taxes.

-- List Your RV as a Second Home -If you’ve done all the due diligence list above, you can now list your camper as a second home.
-I’d advise that you enroll professional help in dealing with the IRS.
+- List Your RV as a Second Home -If you’ve done all the due diligence listed above, you can now list your camper as a second home.
+I’d advise that you enroll in professional help in dealing with the IRS.
 Best of luck!